merenlab/merenlab.org/data/micr-obs-future/index.md

 ---

-Lastly, we combine the two into a single file and feed that into a new file called `collection.txt`, which is what we need.
+Lastly, we combined the two outputs into a single file and fed that into a new file called `collection.txt`, which is what we needed (the two steps before were just for us to get here).
 ```bash
 paste contigs.txt bins.txt > collection.txt
 ```